Terence Crawford: Crawford vs. Burns

 Crawford traveled to Scotland five months later to take on 30 year old Ricky Burns for the WBO lightweight title on March 1, 2014.
 Burns' promoter, Eddie Hearn, said he was pleased to bring the fight to Scotland, and admitted it was Burns' toughest fight to date.

 Both fighters were cautious in the opening round, with Burns' jab making the early impact.
 Crawford adjusted in the second, neutralizing Burns' jab, while the third round was a near draw.
 The action heated up in the fifth as Crawford began to showcase his offensive skills.
 Despite the tactical nature of the fight, with both boxers using feints, jabs, and lateral movement to disrupt each other, Crawford took control and set the pace.
 From that moment, the outcome seemed inevitable.
 Burns tried to stand his ground in the seventh, attempting to go toe-to-toe with Crawford, but Crawford's hard jab and aggressive approach soon took over.
 In the eighth, Crawford was punishing Burns with heavy shots.
 He continued to outwork and outland Burns in the championship rounds.
 By the twelfth, Crawford was pouring on the pressure, looking to finish, but Burns remained upright and saw the final bell.

 Crawford won the fight, boxing well on the outside and picking his shots against Burns, becoming the first Nebraska native in 100 years to win a world title.
-The judges scored the fight 117–111, and 116–112 both in favour of Crawford.
+The judges scored the fight 117–111, and 116–112 twice, all in favour of Crawford.
 Burns praised Crawford after the fight, simply stating, "The better man won."
 Over the twelve rounds, Crawford landed 213 of 811 punches thrown (26%) but landed 41% of his power punches.
 Burns landed 76 of his 552 thrown (14%) and landed no more than 7 power punches in total.